-\begin{remark} There is another plausible definition of ``torsor'' on a site $X$, particularly when the topology is subcanonical and when the category $X$ has finite products---that is, $X$ is a \textit{standard site}.
+\begin{remark} There is another plausible definition of ``torsor'' on a site $X$, particularly when the topology is subcanonical and when the category $X$ has finite products---i.e., $X$ is a \textit{standard site}.
 That is, one modifies the definition in \ref{def:torsors} by requiring the objects $G$ and $P$ to be objects of the site $X$.
 These are the \textit{representable torsors} as distinct from the \textit{sheaf torsors} defined above.
-We will not consider the question of representability in this paper beyond the following remark.

-Suppose $X$ is a scheme and $G$ is a group scheme over $X$.
+We will not consider the question of representability in this paper beyond the following remark: Suppose $X$ is a scheme and $G$ is a group scheme over $X$.
 Then $G$ represents a group sheaf on the big flat site of $X$, also denoted $G$.
 If $G\to X$ is affine, then all sheaf $G$-torsors are representable by an $X$-scheme \cite[Thm.~III.4.3]{milne_etale_1980}. \end{remark}